elesiuta/pyxargs/README.md

 however pipes and redirects still work
     pyxargs echo {} > spam.txt

-multiple commands can be used as such
+multiple commands can be used by providing them as strings with '-s' set
-    pyxargs -s "echo No 1. {}" "echo And now...
-No 2. {}"
+    echo Larch | pyxargs -s "echo No 1.
+The {}" "echo And now...
+No 2.
+The {}"
+note: the same input is used for replace-str in both commands however the input will not be appended in the absence of a replace-str

 regular expressions can be used to filter and modify inputs
     pyxargs -r \.py --resub \.py .txt {} echo {}